Kong/insomnia-docs/docs/insomnia/chaining-requests.md

 To help explain request chaining, here are some common use cases:

 * use token from login response as an Authorization header
-* use id from POST `/item in PUT /items/<id>`
+* use id from `POST /item` in `PUT /items/<id>`
 * use entire body from one response to upload to another

 There are many other ways to use chaining, but those are the most commonly used examples.

 ## Chaining Basics

 To get started, select one of three Response tags from the autocomplete dropdown.
 You can invoke the dropdown be pressing CTRL+Space or by typing starting characters of the tag (respo...).
 The response tag can be used anywhere that environment variables are supported (URL, headers, request body, environments, etc).
+An empty tag will be inserted in place after you've selected it.
+Click on the tag to configure the actual parameters.

 Reference the id property of a created resource from another request.
 Then, click the tag to select the request and specify the desired parameters.
 This will open a dialog where you can configure the tag.